The printers I have owned:

 Replacement Bungee Hook: The tip of the hook on my dad's bungee cable used for securing gear broke, and it seemed like a prime opportunity for a quick and strong 3D printed replacement!
 I designed the hook as two halves secured together by captive nuts, which I first learned of as a prototyping method from my industrial design projects saw plenty of in my assembly of the MK4.
 The embedded nut provides threaded fasteners strong threads to pull against, translating the clamping force through the larger surface area of the nut's body rather than onto a printed or formed plastic thread.
 I took measurements using calipers to establish the general size and shape, then added in pockets for nuts and screws.
 The final result (printed in PETG for strength) can be easily installed and removed without damage to the hook or cord.

 3D model files made in Fusion 360, with screw and nut components pulled in using the McMaster-Carr tool.
-Thanks to the added hardware in the design file I was able to get a successfule print on my first attempt!
+Thanks to the added hardware in the design file I was able to get a successful print on my first attempt!

 Patrick: My first print project making use of the MMU3 (Multi-Material Upgrade) add-on to the MK4 printer, which allows five different filaments to be loaded at once.
 This project taught me how to diagnose multiple printer issues including misshapen and broken filaments, loosened set screws, and aligning the Bowden tubes.
 The final print sits at over 6 inches tall and took over 18 hours to print!